Squidyu/github-trending/README.md

 ## Javascript

+* 【2025-07-09】[HackTricks-wiki / hacktricks](https://github.com/HackTricks-wiki/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.
 * 【2025-07-05】[nwjs / nw.js](https://github.com/nwjs/nw.js) - Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.
 * 【2025-07-04】[ppl-ai / modelcontextprotocol](https://github.com/ppl-ai/modelcontextprotocol) - A Model Context Protocol Server connector for Perplexity API, to enable web search without leaving the MCP ecosystem.
 * 【2025-06-29】[danielmiessler / Fabric](https://github.com/danielmiessler/Fabric) - Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.